grig23/primetime.en/help/programming/tvsdk-1.4-for-desktop-hls/ad-insertion/ad-insertion-metadata/c-psdk-dhls-1.4-ad-insertion-metadata.md

 ---
 description: To allow the ad resolver to work, ad providers, such as Adobe Primetime ad decisioning, require configuration values to enable your connection to the provider.
-seo-description: To allow the ad resolver to work, ad providers, such as Adobe Primetime ad decisioning, require configuration values to enable your connection to the provider.
-seo-title: Ad insertion metadata
 title: Ad insertion metadata
-uuid: 3eb024c3-4bb5-4bee-943e-fe0c60379e60
 ---

 # Ad insertion metadata {#ad-insertion-metadata}